-West Borough Primary is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in acceptable use/GDPR policies
+- Ramsgate Arts Primary is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in Acceptable Use and Online Safety Policies. - Ramsgate Arts Primary will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies.

-- West Borough Primary will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies. - The Headteacher and the Safeguarding Governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.
+• Nick Budge a member of the senior leadership team and Jo Brand governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.